GTA 6's Soundtrack Is Going to Be Monumental (And Here's Why)

 The Mystery Composer: The Original Score

 Since GTA IV, Rockstar hasn’t relied solely on licensed music.
 The studio brings in professional composers to create an original score for missions and cinematics.
-It was masterful in Red Dead Redemption 2 — that music swelling during sunset horseback rides.
-For GTA 6, expect an ambitious cinematic score that could rival the best film soundtracks.
+The result was remarkable in Red Dead Redemption 2, with music that swelled during sunset horseback rides in a way few games have matched.
+For GTA 6, an ambitious cinematic score seems likely, potentially rivaling the best film soundtracks.

 Who’s behind the wheel?
-No idea.
-But if Rockstar matches what they did for RDR2, we’re in good hands.
+Nothing has surfaced.
+But if Rockstar matches what they delivered for RDR2, the foundation is there.

 The Music Licensing Headache

-There’s an elephant in the room: licensing costs.
-GTA V already lost several tracks over the years when rights expired.
-Nothing more frustrating than turning on your favorite station and discovering a classic track has vanished.
+There’s a real concern worth addressing: licensing costs.
+GTA V already lost several tracks over the years when rights expired, a frustrating experience for players who turned on a favorite station only to find a classic had vanished.

-For GTA 6, Rockstar will need to negotiate long-term contracts to avoid this scenario.
-With a game that will likely be played for a decade, letting licenses expire after a few years would be catastrophic.
-The budget is there.
-The willingness, presumably, is too.
+For GTA 6, Rockstar will need to negotiate long-term contracts to avoid repeating that scenario.
+With a game likely to be played for a decade, letting licenses expire after a few years would undermine the experience significantly.
+The budget is presumably there.
 But negotiations with record labels are a different beast entirely.

 What’s Confirmed